The Mount Athos Center

-- The utilization and proper management of the preserved building of the former Nedelko Clinic, property of the Municipality of Thessaloniki located on 109 Egnatia Street, where the exhibits of religious-worship and artistic value will be housed, along with articles that comprise the functional continuation of the Exhibition “Treasures of Mount Athos.”
+- The utilization and proper management of the preserved building of the former Nedelko Clinic, property of the Municipality of Thessaloniki located on 109 Egnatia Street, where the exhibits of religious-worship and artistic value are to be housed, along with articles that comprise the functional continuation of the Exhibition “Treasures of Mount Athos.”

-- The organization and function of exhibits which will display the long monastic tradition of Mount Athos, the role, of Orthodox Monasticism in general, its historical and cultural path, the great spiritual and cultural heritage and the contemporary mission of Mount Athos.
+- The organization and function of exhibits, which will display the long monastic tradition of Mount Athos, the role, of Orthodox Monasticism in general, its historical and cultural path, the great spiritual and cultural heritage and the contemporary mission of Mount Athos.

 - The organization of conferences, talks, symposia and other such events which will support and demonstrate the aims of the Mount Athos Center.

-- The publication of scientific studies, monographs, catalogues, reprints etc. from the libraries of the Holy Monasteries and other Athonite establishments, the events of the Mount Athos Center or the on sight collaborations and requested studies.
+- The publication of scientific studies, monographs, catalogues, reprints etc. from the libraries of the Holy Monasteries and other Athonite establishments, the events of the Mount Athos Center or the on-sight collaborations and requested studies.